-Note that evaluating the query Q1 using the view V is likely to be more efficient than evaluating Q1 using its original definition, as using V allows the DBMS to avoid taking an expensive join of Sales, Customer, and Time and also - because V is an aggregate view - may save some time in the grouping and aggregation steps.
+Note that evaluating the query Q1 using the view V is likely to be more efficient than evaluating Q1 using its original definition, as using V allows the DBMS to avoid taking an expensive join of Sales, Customer, and Time and also may save some time in grouping and aggregation.

-In this paper we consider the following view-selection problem: Given a set of queries, a database, and a set of constraints on derived data (e.g., a storage limit on the amount of disk space that can be used to store materialized views), return definitions of views that, when materialized in the database, would satisfy the constraints and reduce the evaluation costs of the queries.
-As automated design of materialized views to answer queries is an important component of query processing in data warehouses [7, 21, 32, 36, 39] and of automated query-performance tuning [22, 29, 31], the problems of selecting views and of answering queries using materialized views have been studied thoroughly in the literature.
+We consider the following view-selection problem: Given a set of queries, a database, and a set of constraints (e.g., a storage limit on the amount of disk space that can be used to store materialized views), return definitions of views that, when materialized in the database, would satisfy the constraints and reduce the evaluation costs of the queries.
+As design of materialized views is an important component of query processing in data warehouses [7, 20, 31, 35, 38] and of automated query-performance tuning [21, 28, 30], the problems of selecting views and of answering queries using views have been studied thoroughly in the literature.